simong/node-cassandra-native-driver/doc/api.md

 # <a name="query"></a> Query

-Query is the underlying object exposed by the C++ node driver for executing queries, obtained from `Client.new_query(...)`
+Query is the underlying object exposed by the C++ node driver for executing queries, obtained from `Client.query(...)`

 ## parse(query, params, options)